 Finish up your must-do rides with another trip to a galaxy far, far away on Star Tours.
 This is another attraction with a height requirement, so don’t forget to alert the cast member at the entrance to the ride if you want to do a parent swap.

 By this point, you will have finished all the must-do and in-between rides in the park.
-All that’s left to do is fill in the rest of the day with shows and other attractions (and go on Rise of the Resistance whenever your boarding group is called!).
+All that’s left to do is fill in the rest of the day with shows and other attractions.
 Although many of these are unfortunately closed due to COVID, Lightning McQueen’s Racing Academy and A Frozen Sing-Along Celebration are still up and running.

 The kiddos can also enjoy character encounters like Disney Junior Play and Dance and the character motorcades.
 It is important to note, however, that (again) due to COVID, these are not meet-and-greets.
 We are definitely looking forward to these returning when the world goes back to as close as normal as possible.
 They are great opportunities for your kids to get close to the characters they love, and, if you play along, they can be memorable interactions for years to come.